 There are many royal Châteaux in the Loire Valley of France, but the most emblematic has to be the Château de Chenonceau.
 Not on dry land, but on a river, it immediately catches your eye with its elegance and majesty.

-Château de Chenonceau instead became known as the Ladies’ castle or Queen’s castle, for all the famous women who lived here.
+It was the nearby Chateau d’Amboise that was for French Kings.
+Château de Chenonceau instead became known as the Ladies’ castle or Queen’s castle, for all the famous French Queens, princesses and mistresses who lived here.

 Before visiting Château de Chenonceau, you must know that it has had a long and tumultuous history, being destroyed or nearly destroyed on several occasions.

 The Château was originally constructed in the 13th century by the Marques family, but then destroyed when a family member committed treason.
-It was then acquired and rebuilt by the Bohier family, and then seized a few years later by King François I, for unpaid debts.
+It was then acquired and rebuilt by the Bohier family, and then seized a few years later by King François I of France, for unpaid debts.

 François I’s son, Henri II then gave the Château to his favorite mistress Diane de Poitiers.
 As you can imagine, Henri’s wife was not happy.